 A Fluency Score is a snapshot in time that can be used for diagnostic purposes, not a set-in-stone final output.
 In fact, a score should change over time!
 The only way to improve a Fluency Score is to build a better business, derisking the business model in fast and focused ways.

 Clients who order a single Fluency Score for a company see enormous value in that single report.
-However, more than one score shows the true power of this data tool.
+However, tracking companies over time unlocks the true power of this data tool.

 Multiple Fluency Scores for a company start to draw a trend line for that company, illustrating their progress and tracking how inflection points (programming, resources, investment) impact them.

-We recommend multiple Fluency Scores because businesses are constantly growing and evolving.
+We recommend requesting multiple Fluency Scores throughout your subscription (included) because businesses are constantly growing and evolving.
 Some clients choose to order pre- and post-program scores.
 Others prefer to set a cadence of scores quarterly to be able to communicate company progress with third-party objective data.

 Because scores are a snapshot in time they are no longer “fresh” after three months.
 The measure of business model risk should change in that amount of time.

 Why does the Fluency Score collect qualitative data directly from founders?